Skip to main content

 1. Mission and Regulatory Standards

 ExchEngine service powered by Universal Valuables Inc., Panama, (the "Service") operates as a specialized non-custodial gateway for exchanges between fiat currencies (Wire/SEPA/SWIFT) and stablecoins (USDT/USDC).
-Our operations are governed by international standards, including the FATF Recommendations, the EU 5AMLD / 6AMLD directives, and the guidelines provided by the OFAC (U.S. Treasury).
+Our operations are governed by international standards, including the FATF Recommendations, the EU 5AMLD / 6AMLD directives, and the guidance provided by the OFAC (U.S. Treasury).

 2. The "Self-to-Self" (S2S) Mandate